shivajid/DeepLearning_Presentation/README.md

 # DeepLearning Presentations
-This presentations were made in 2016 2017 for education purpose.
+This presentations was made in 2016 2017 for education purpose.

 Some of it has already surpassed the state of the art.

-Releasing this to the public.
+The content is made by Aurius LLC